openstack-archive/swift-specs/specs/in_progress/fastpostupdates.rst

 at an object server to include the content-type, and therefore remove the need to maintain a separate content-type-timestamp.
 There would be no need to maintain multiple meta files.
-Container updates would still need to be sent during an object PUT in order to keep the container server in sync with the object state.
+Container updates would still need to be sent during an object POST in order to keep the container server in sync with the object state.
 The container server still needs to be modified to merge both content-type and metadata-timestamps with an existing row.